SCIInstitute/ShapeWorks/docs/index.md

 ShapeWorks is a free, open-source suite of software tools that uses a flexible method for automated construction of compact statistical landmark-based shape models of ensembles of anatomical shapes that do not rely on any specific surface parameterization.
 The method requires very little preprocessing or parameter tuning and is applicable to a wide range of shape analysis problems, including nonmanifold surfaces and objects of arbitrary topology.
 ShapeWorks includes tools for preprocessing data, computing landmark-based shape models, and visualizing the results.

+!!! note "Where to start?
+What are the latest features?
+How to customize existing workflows?"
+    A monthly virtual get-together meeting for ShapeWorks users is organized to demonstrate new features, discuss the customization of the shape modeling workflow to users' own use cases, and get suggestions to improve the software and documentation. **If you would like to be added to the invitation list, please send an email to `shireen-at-sci-dot-utah-dot-edu`.**

 ## ShapeWorks in Action!